-Salary increases are then assumed to be 1.5% above CPI in addition to a promotional scale.
-However allowance has been made for a short-term overlay from 31 March 2016 to 31 March 2020 for salaries to rise in line with CPI.
-This has been updated since the last accounting date.
-For the last accounting date, salaries were assumed to increase at 1.8% above CPI in addition to a promotional scale.
+Salaries are assumed to increase at 1.5% p.a. above CPI in addition to a promotional scale.
+However, we have allowed for a short-term overlay from 31 March 2016 to 31 March 2020 for salaries to rise in line with CPI.
+This is consistent with the approach adopted last year.